MicrosoftDocs/entra-docs/docs/id-governance/licensing-fundamentals.md

 ### Will any IGA features and capabilities be added under the Entra ID P2 License?

-All currently Generally Available features in P2 will remain, but no new features or capabilities will be added to the Entra ID P2 SKU.
+All currently Generally Available features in Entra ID P2 will remain, but no new features or capabilities will be added to the Entra ID P2 SKU.

 ## Next steps